mardecode/news_scraper/README.md

 # News scraper
 ##### Versión en español [aquí](https://github.com/margarcuae/news_scraper/blob/main/README(es).md)

+## Description

-This  scraper  extracts news from different online/digital newspapers and stores them in CSV files.
+This scraper extracts the 📰 news from different online/digital newspapers and cleans the data to save it in a database.

 It is currently configured to extract news from the newspapers [El universal](http://www.eluniversal.com.mx) and [El País](https://elpais.com).
 But it works for others too; just add the variables in the `config.yaml` file.

 ## Requirements
 * Python